DrummerViking/tools/CollectFBLogs/readme.md

 ﻿# Collect FreeBusy information
 Collects info usually requested by Microsoft support to troubleshoot FreeBusy issues.
+Please run these scripts from an Exchange On-premises Powershell Shell.
+The commands will use the existing session to get on-premises data, and will connect to EXO to get cloud's data.

 ## Authors:
 Agustin Gallegos